SAP-samples/btp-services-intelligent-routing/01-SetupCloudIntegration/README.md

    - Select Provider **Azure**.
    - Select Europe (Netherlands) or another region, where SAP Integration Suite is available.
 The [SAP Discovery Center](https://discovery-center.cloud.sap/serviceCatalog/integration-suite?region=all&tab=service_plan) shows the available regions.
    - Enter a Subdomain for your subaccount.
 This subdomain becomes part of the URL for accessing applications that you subscribe to from this subaccount.
-   - Optional: If your subaccount is to be used for production purposes, select the Use for production option.
+   - Optional: If your subaccount is to be used for productive purposes, select the **Used for production** option.

     ![Subaccount details](./images/02.png)